Nar Village

 Essential Information

-Gear and Packing Needed for the Trek
+Gear and Packing Required for Nar Phu Valley Trek

 For successful trekking experiences in the Himalayas of Nepal, you need to be very careful with the Gear and packing as you might face more challenges during your journey.
 So, selecting the Gear and packing according to your needs and preferences is important before your journey.
 Here are some of the essential gear and packing you need for your journey to the Nar Phu Valley Trek: